 \section{Monte Carlo simulation results in stripe geometry}

 We begin with simulations on the square lattice with Kawasaki dynamics, at conserved order parameter~\cite{Newman}.
 In practice, one must be as close as possible to $T_c$ to use the scaling relations, as well as to use the continuous approach described above; however, close to $T_c$, the small-gradient approximation fails to describe the interface.
 A compromise must be found and we focus on the temperature range $\theta=0.6$ to $0.8$.
 A simulation snapshot is given in Figure~\ref{stripe} at $\theta = 0.79$, i.e. $T=1.8J/k_B$.
-Simulation durations were chosen so that more than 1000 statistically independent samples were computed for each condition.
+We have focused here on a relatively small system, $L=64$ and $H=44$, in order to have good statistical sampling.
+However, finite-size effects can affect the measurements of some thermodynamic quantities, such as the apparent localization of the critical temperature, or the apparent critical exponents.
+This has been thoroughly explored in the past~\cite{Newman}.
+Here, the principal limitation comes from the fact that the accessible wave-lengths $L/k$, $k$ integer, must be much larger than 1, so that the continuous limit remains meaningful.
+To ascertain that our numerical findings are not affected by such effects, we have performed a longer run on one larger $128\times 65$ system, as detailed below.
+Simulation durations were chosen so that more than 1000 statistically independent samples were computed for each condition (500 ones for $L=128$).
 This number was obtained by taking into account the slowest relaxation mode ($k=1$) of the phase boundary.